 Requests for project extensions without new allocations

-In some circumstances, you may wish to extend your project without receiving a new allocation of CPU core time for the project.
+In some circumstances, you may wish to extend your project without receiving a new allocation of compute units or node hours for the project.
 Typically this occurs in cases like a PhD thesis under examination, when the project team would like to keep the research data for a few months while waiting to find out whether more computational work will be needed.